Unexpected Robustness of Multipartite Entanglement against Sudden Death from Spontaneous Emission

-The $W(\theta)$ and $\overline W(\theta)$ states correspond to single-excitation and double-excitation cases of the $W$ class.
-They are connected by local spin-flip operations, but they have different dynamics when subject to the amplitude damping channel \eqref{evolution}.
-The parameter $\theta$ creates bias on the first qubit.
-The density matrices for the initial $W$ and $\overline W$ states are no longer of $X$-state form, so one can no longer apply the GMC formula in \cite{hashemi2012} to predict the existence of ESD.
-The only way is to evaluate Eq.~\eqref{conconjugate} numerically.
+The $W(\theta)$ and $\overline W(\theta)$ states correspond to single-excitation and double-excitation cases of the genuinely entangled $W$ class \cite{dur2000}.
+They are connected by local spin-flip operations but exhibit different dynamics when subjected to the amplitude damping channel \eqref{evolution}.
+The parameter $\theta$ introduces bias on the first qubit.

-The left two panels of Fig. 3 show results of the initial $W(\theta)$ states with $\cos\theta=1/\sqrt{3}$ (blue), $0.9$ (orange), and 0.1 (red), where Fig. 3(a1) is plotted on a vertical linear scale while Fig. 3(a2) is shown on a log scale.
-As can be seen, the three log-scale curves are all straight lines, signaling exponential decay in Fig. 3(a1).
-Thus, there is no ESD when the initial state is the $W(\theta)$ states.
-The mid two panels of Fig. 3 show results of the $\overline W(\theta)$ states with $\cos\theta=1/\sqrt{3}$ (blue), $0.9$ (orange), and 0.1 (red).
-Similarly, there is no ESD exhibited for the $\overline W(\theta)$ states.